 The next step in the process is to assess the quality of the included studies.
 There are a number of checklists available to assist you with this.
 A checklist should be chosen to assess sources of bias that are likely to affect results in relation to the research question.
 If your review is for publication or submission to a particular organisation, make sure you check if they have any requirements regarding checklist selection.

-There are several different checklists available to you:
+There are several different checklists or tools available to you:

 |CASP checklists - 8 appraisal tools|

 |Dartmouth checklist generic worksheet that can be adapted to different studies|

 |Consort checklist checklist of information to include when reporting a randomised trial|

 |ROBINS-I assess risk of bias in non-randomised studies of interventions|

 |COSMIN consensus-based standards for the selection of health measurement instruments|